1983 Atlantic hurricane season

-The 1983 Atlantic hurricane season was the least active Atlantic hurricane season since 1930.
+The 1983 Atlantic hurricane season was the least active Atlantic hurricane season in the satellite era and the least active overall since 1930.
 The season officially began on June 1, 1983, and lasted until November 30, 1983.
 These dates conventionally delimit the period of each year when most storms form in the Atlantic basin.
 The season had very little activity, with only seven tropical depressions, four of which reached tropical storm strength or higher.
-This led to the lowest accumulated cyclone energy count since 1977, but not since 1914.
+This led to the lowest accumulated cyclone energy count since 1977.

 The season began later than normal; the first tropical depression formed on July 23 and the second on July 27.
 Neither tropical depressions strengthened and they dissipated soon thereafter.
 Hurricane Alicia formed as Tropical Depression Three on August 15, quickly intensified into a hurricane on August 16 and made landfall in Texas on August 18.
 Alicia caused $3 billion in damage in Texas.
 Hurricane Barry formed on August 25, crossed Florida and strengthened into a hurricane.
 Barry made landfall near the Mexico–United States border, and dissipated over land on August 30.

 Hurricane Chantal, the third and final hurricane in 1983, formed on September 10.
 It strengthened into a hurricane, but stayed out at sea, and was absorbed by a frontal system on September 15.
 Tropical Depression Six formed on September 18 and caused heavy rains in the Caribbean before degenerating into a wave on September 20.
 Tropical Storm Dean was the final storm of the season, forming on September 26.
 It originally tracked to the north, peaking at 65 mph winds, and made landfall in the Delmarva Peninsula on September 29.
 It dissipated over the coast of Virginia on the following day.

 Seasonal forecasts

 Forecasts of hurricane activity are issued before each hurricane season by noted hurricane experts such as Dr. William M. Gray and his associates at Colorado State University (CSU).
 A normal season, as defined by the National Oceanic and Atmospheric Administration (NOAA) in the period from 1981 to 2010, has approximately 12 named storms, with 6 of those reaching hurricane status.
 About 3 hurricane strengthen into major hurricanes, which are tropical cyclones that reach at least Category 3 intensity on the Saffir–Simpson scale.

 The July 23, 1983, forecasters at CSU predicted that after the slow start to the season, a total of eight tropical storms would develop, and five of the storms would reach hurricane status.
 The forecast did not specify how many of the hurricanes would reach major hurricane status.
 CSU based this prediction on an ongoing El Niño event, sea-level pressures, and wind currents.
 However, the prediction issued by CSU proved to be too high, with only four named storms forming by the end of the season and three of those reaching hurricane status.
+The CSU attributed the overforecast to the El Niño event being stronger and more persistent than they expected.